-Clinics are run by medical specialists, and general hospitals offer a wide range of medical treatment.
+Clinics are run by medical specialists, and general hospitals offer a wide range of medical services.
 Some clinics are near residential neighborhoods for convenient access.
 Their specialties include pediatrics, internal medicine, and orthopedics.
 Patients flock to clinics with the latest medical facilities, so it would be a good idea to make a reservation for such clinics ahead of time.
-Bring your health insurance card to the clinic and you will only have to pay 20~50% of the bill.
+Bring your health insurance card to the clinic and you will only have to pay 20-50 % of the bill.

 Six provincial medical centers are subsidized by the central government to help migrant workers.
 These institutions provide free medical care for foreigners and cover the expense of hospital stays as well as surgery costing (up to 5 million won).
 Making use of the national volunteer association is another way to save on medical expenses.
 Individuals are covered for basic one treatment, surgery and emergency treatment up to 5 million won.
 Clinics are located in the cities of Anyang, Ansan, and Siheung, and mobile medical services are also offered.
 Contact:

 A program is in place for foreign migrant workers who do not have health insurance.
-Migrant workers can pay monthly charges and receive benefits similar to health insurance.
-Migrant workers who would like to subscribe to this service pay an initial fee of 5,000 won, along with the first monthly charge of 6,000 won.
-Also bring 2 photos and a copy of your passport.
+Migrant workers can pay monthly charges and receive benefits similar to those of health insurance.
+Migrant workers who would like to subscribe to this service have to pay an initial fee of 5,000 won, along with the first monthly charge of 6,000 won.
+Also bring two photos of you and a copy of your passport.
 Apply at the nearest Migrant Worker’s Counsel Office.
-The program lets you pay only 30~40% of the cost of treatment at private clinics, and you can expect a 40~50% discount for treatment at general hospitals.
+The program lets you pay only 30-40 % of the cost of treatment at private clinics, and you can expect a 40-50 % discount for treatment at general hospitals.
 However, the medical assistance program for foreign workers is only available at designated hospitals.
-Please inquire in advance to be sure that you can get the discount.
+Please inquire in advance to make sure that you can get the discount.